 Her willingness to go along with the prophecy could probably be justified by the fact that Slade would have killed the other Titans had she not cooperated.

 Another example from the same episode: Wu predicts that the village will not be destroyed by the nearby volcano.
 While the villagers' minds are put at ease, the more skeptical protagonists go to check the volcano and find that it is about to erupt.
-They warn the villagers, who refuse to believe them, and are forced to divert the lava flow themselves.
-This does nothing to dissuade the village's faith in Wu; after all, she predicted the village wouldn't be destroyed, and it wasn't.
+They warn the villagers, who refuse to believe them.
+So they manipulate one of Wu's fortunetelling methods so she will predict the eruption, then work with the villagers to divert it.
+Much to Sokka's frustration, this does nothing to dissuade the village's faith in Wu; after all, she predicted the village wouldn't be destroyed, and it wasn't.

 Danny Phantom may have been this if you read The Moviea certain way.
 Specifically, Clockwork was tasked with preventing the Bad Future by killing Danny before it could happen.
 However, the ghosts he sent back in time failed to do this, causing a series of events that cause it to happen anyway.
 Well, almost happen anyway.